wujiashu0421/SPART/docs/source/Tutorial.rst

 	tauq0=zeros(6,1);
 	tauqm=zeros(robot.n_links,1);

-Then a forward dynamic solver is available.
+After these forces are defined, a forward dynamic solver is available.

 .. code-block:: matlab

 	%Forward Dynamics
-	[q0ddot_FD,qmddot_FD] = FD(tauq0,tauqm,wF0,wFm,t0,tm,P0,pm,I0,Im,Bij,Bi0,q0dot,qmdot,robot);
+	[q0ddot_FD,qmddot_FD] = FD(tau0,taum,wF0,wFm,t0,tm,P0,pm,I0,Im,Bij,Bi0,q0dot,qmdot,robot);

-I you have forces that act on the links, for example gravity (with z being the vertical direction), they can be added through the wrenches as follows.
+As an example, if you need to incorporate the weight of the links (with z being the vertical direction), set the wrenches as follows:

 .. code-block:: matlab